Northern shoveler: Habitat and range

 This is a bird of open wetlands, such as wet grasslands or marshes with some emergent vegetation.
-It breeds in large areas of Eurasia, western North America and the Great Lakes region of the United States.
+It breeds in large areas of Eurasia, western North America, and the Great Lakes region of the United States.

-This bird winters in western and southern Europe, the Indian subcontinent, the Caribbean, northern South America, Malay Archipelago, Japan and other areas.
-Those wintering in the Indian Subcontinent make the taxing journey over the Himalayas, often taking a break in wetlands just south of the Himalaya before continuing further south to warmer regions.
-In North America it winters south of a line from Washington to Idaho and from New Mexico east to Kentucky, also along the Eastern Seaboard as far north as Massachusetts.
-In Great Britain, around 1,300-1,450 pairs breed, but it is better known as a winter visitor; it is more common in southern and eastern England, especially around the Ouse Washes, the Humber and the North Kent Marshes, and in much smaller numbers in Scotland and western parts of England.
+This bird winters in western and southern Europe, the Indian subcontinent, the Caribbean, northern South America, the Malay Archipelago, Japan and other areas.
+Those wintering in the Indian subcontinent make the taxing journey over the Himalayas, often taking a break in wetlands just south of the Himalayas before continuing further south to warmer regions.
+In North America, it winters south of a line from Washington to Idaho and from New Mexico east to Kentucky, also along the Eastern Seaboard as far north as Massachusetts.
+In Great Britain, around 1,300-1,450 pairs breed, but it is better known as a winter visitor; it is more common in southern and eastern England, especially around the Ouse Washes, the Humber, and the North Kent Marshes, and in much smaller numbers in Scotland and western parts of England.
 It breeds across most of Ireland, but the population there is very difficult to assess.
 Surveys in 2017 and 2018 suggest that it is more common and widespread in Ireland than previously thought.
 In winter, British and Irish breeding birds may move south, and are joined or replaced by an influx of continental and Icelandic birds from further north.

 It is strongly migratory and mostly winters further south than its breeding range.
-It has occasionally been reported as a vagrant as far south as Australia, New Zealand and South Africa.
+It has occasionally been reported as a vagrant as far south as Australia, New Zealand, and South Africa.
 It is less gregarious than some dabbling ducks outside the breeding season and tends to form only small flocks.
 Among North American duck species, the northern shoveler is second only to the mallard and blue-winged teal in overall abundance.
 Their populations have been healthy since the 1960s, and have increased in recent years to more than 5 million birds (2015), most likely due to favourable breeding, migratory, and wintering habitat conditions.